 Jack Ryan – Played by John Krasinski

-Armed with a PhD in economics and guided by a strict moral compass, this rookie CIA analyst uncovers a major terrorist plot.
+Armed with a PhD in economics and guided by a strict moral compass, this rookie CIA analyst uncovered a major terrorist plot in season one.

-Smart, wry, and resourceful, Ryan soon finds himself in the field, where his combat background as a Marine proves invaluable.
+Smart, wry, and resourceful, Ryan soon found himself in the field, where his combat background as a Marine proved invaluable.

-At the end of season one, Jack was promoted to head of T-FAD for his success in thwarting a terrorist attack.
+At the end of season one, Ryan was promoted to head of T-FAD for his success in thwarting a terrorist attack.

 Where have you seen him before?